ECON 523

 Part (c)

-Export your results to word as a nicely formatted table (all of the guidance from Question 1 still applies).
+Export your results to word or excel as a nicely formatted table (all of the guidance from Question 1 still applies).

 Additional Activities

 If you are looking for ways to expand your program evaluation skills further, extend your answer to Question 1 by including district-specific time trends, as Professor Godlonton and Dr. Okeke do in Columns 4 through 6 of Tables 5 and 6.
 Alternatively, you can replicate the main analysis using a continuous measure of treatment intensity: the interaction between the level of TBA use prior to the ban and the post dummy.
-Generate this new treatment variable using your existing meantba variable (which, unfortunately, is missing for all observations in the post-ban period), and then estimate regressions that control for DHS cluster and time fixed effects (warning: this will give your computer a bit of a workout).
+Generate this new treatment variable using your existing meantba variable, and then estimate regressions that control for meantba and its interaction with post.
 How do the results from these alternative specifications compare to those reported in the paper?
+Finally, consider using DHS cluster fixed effects and month of birth fixed effects in the same specification.
+Do the DHS cluster fixed effects reduce the standard errors?

 This exercise is part of the module Diff-in-Diff in Panel Data.